alimacunha/alimacunha.github.io/README.md

 **Software Developer – Sealytix, Copenhagen**
 _April 2025 – Present_
 - Automate vessel onboarding processes through backend development and API integration.
-- Build and maintain tools to validate and benchmark vessel performance across client datasets.
 - Develop and optimize machine learning workflows, including implementing models such as autoencoders to accelerate data generation and model training.
 - Work with Azure-based data infrastructure and CI/CD pipelines to ensure scalability and automation efficiency.
 - Evaluate model performance, refine feature engineering, and streamline preprocessing of structured and unstructured maritime data.